Markice Moore: Career

 Moore is known for MTV's From G's to Gents (Season 1) and Warner Bros.
 Pictures' ATL.
-He is best known from punching fellow cast member E6 in the face during the reunion episode of MTV's From G's To Gents (Season 1).
+He is best known from punching fellow cast member E6 in the face during the reunion episode of MTV's From G's to Gents season 1.

 In 2012, Moore portrayed Andrew on The Walking Dead television series.
 Moore had originally auditioned for the role of T-Dog, which went to IronE Singleton.
+In 2023, Moore reprised the role in the video game The Walking Dead: Destinies.

 In 2018, he earned the role of Ryan Payne on the OWN sitcom, Tyler Perry's The Paynes.
 Moore's character, Ryan.

 Legal problems

 In 2010, Moore was charged with cruelty to children, after police investigators determined that he assaulted his infant daughter.

 In 2011 the charges against Moore were suspended.
 He went on to marry his child's mother and had another baby girl.